Najam Haider

 Biography

 Najam Haider, Professor in the Department of Religion at Barnard College, completed his PhD at Princeton University (2007), M.Phil. at Oxford University (2000), and BA at Dartmouth College (1997).
-His courses bridge the gap between the classical and modern Muslim worlds with a particular emphasis on the impact of colonization on Islamic political and religious discourse.
-Professor Haider’s research interests include early Islamic history, the methodology and development of Islamic law, and Shi‘ism.
+His courses bridge the gap between the classical and modern Muslim worlds with a particular emphasis on the impact of colonization on Islamic political, religious, and cultural discourse.
+Professor Haider’s research interests include early Islamic history, the methodology and development of Islamic law, the interplay between ritual and sacred space, and Shi‘i Islam.
 His first book entitled The Origins of the Shi‘a was published by Cambridge University Press in 2011 and focused on the role of ritual and sacred space in the formation of Shī‘ī identity.
-His second book (Shī‘ī Islam – Cambridge 2014) offered a comprehensive overview of three branches of Shī‘ī Islam – Zaydī, Twelver, and Ismā‘īlī – through a framework of theology and memory.
-His current project focuses on the link between early Islamic historical writing and Late Antique and Classical Rhetoric.
+His second book Shī‘ī Islam (Cambridge 2014) offered a comprehensive overview of three branches of Shī‘ī Islam – Zaydī, Twelver, and Ismā‘īlī – through a framework of theology and memory.
+His third book The Rebel and the Imam (Cambridge 2019) examined early Islamic historical writing through the lens of Classical rhetoric with a focus on genre and composition.
+His new project is centered on notions of time and space as embodied in Islamic legal works.

 Select Publications

-"The Death of Musa al-Kazim: Knowledge and Suicide in Shi'i Legal Discourse" in Religious Suicide and Martyrdom, ed.
-Margo Kitts (Oxford, forthcoming 2018).
+"The Death of Musa al-Kazim: Knowledge and Suicide in Shi'i Legal Discourse" in Martyrdom, Self-Sacrifice, and Self-Immolation, ed.
+Margo Kitts (Oxford, 2018).

 Shī‘ī Islam: An Introduction (Cambridge 2014)